PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 5/Lab 5/Lab5.md

 # Lab 5: Client-Server Application Development Using Berkeley Socket API

 ## Purpose
-This lab exercise aims to extend students’ understanding of client-server application development using the Berkeley Socket API through the development of various networked applications.
-Students will create a simple echo server and client and compile and test their applications in a networked environment.
+This lab exercise aims to extend my understanding of client-server application development using the Berkeley Socket API through developing various networked applications.
+I created a simple echo server and client, then compiled and tested these applications in a networked environment.

 ## Environment Setup
-To ensure the exercises run smoothly, the following networked environment must be in place, as per instructions from a previous lab exercise:
+To ensure the exercises run smoothly, I set up the following networked environment, as per instructions from a previous lab exercise:

-- **VM1** should be configured with IPv4 address: **192.168.1.11**
+- **VM1** was configured with IPv4 address: **192.168.1.11**
-- **VM2** should be configured with IPv4 address: **192.168.1.12**
+- **VM2** was configured with IPv4 address: **192.168.1.12**

 ### Network Connectivity
-- Both machines should be able to communicate with each other.
-Use the `ping` command to test connectivity:
+- Both machines were set to communicate with each other.
+I used the `ping` command to test connectivity:

   ```bash
   ping 192.168.1.12  # From VM1 to VM2
   ping 192.168.1.11  # From VM2 to VM1
   ```

-- Both machines should have the command-line compiler, `gcc`, installed.
+- Both machines also had the command-line compiler, `gcc`, installed.

 ## Steps Involved
-1. Creating a script to simplify the process of compiling code using `gcc`.
+1. I created a script to simplify the process of compiling code using `gcc`.
-2. Compiling and testing daytime client and server source code.
+2. I compiled and tested daytime client and server source code.
-3. Writing an Echo client-server application.
+3. I wrote an Echo client-server application.

 ## Exercise 1: Simple Scripting
 ### Overview
-To streamline the compilation process and reduce the chances of errors, we will create a simple script to automate the compilation of C source files.
+To streamline the compilation process and reduce the chances of errors, I created a simple script to automate the compilation of C source files.

 ### Instructions
 1. **Create the compile script** on both VMs using a command-line text editor (e.g., `nano`):